vanessailana/LetsShopFinal/README.md

 ### As a user/employee (more benefits)
 1. forget password or reset password
-2. multifactor authentication
-3. Anaylsis based on previous orders
+2. Anaylsis based on previous orders
-5. Anaylsis of when is the best time to order?
+3. Anaylsis of when is the best time to order?
-6. view previous orders they made and change status
+4. view previous orders they made and change status
-7. calculator
+5. calculator
-8. Add, edit, delete inventory
+6. Add, edit, delete inventory
-9. View,Edit Department
+7. View,Edit Department
-10. View Edit Aisle
+8. View Edit Aisle
-11. create, edit, view, or delete orders and associated metadata
+9. create, edit, view, or delete orders and associated metadata